 We roast in Brooklyn, NY at a commercial roasting facility.

 - Vietnam is the second largest producer of coffee in the world.

 - Vietnam is the #1 producer of robusta beans in the world.

 (This means that A LOT of people in the world are drinking coffee made from beans grown in Vietnam, but may not know it -- which means it’s actually a very familiar flavor profile!)

 3) Our coffee farm is certified organic and clean in Vietnam, using all natural biofertilizers.

-4) NCS is the first Vietnamese-American owned importer, supplier, and roaster of organic green beans from Vietnam in the United States.
+4) Nguyen Coffee Supply is the first Vietnamese-American owned importer and roaster of premium green beans from Vietnam in the United States.

-5) NCS is founded and owned by a 1st generation, Vietnamese American woman and Millennial.
+5) Nguyen Coffee Supply is founded and owned by a 1st generation, Vietnamese American woman and proud daughter of refugees.

 Wana learn more?
 Check out our blog posts: